 - The Windows Advanced Firewall is activated on any Windows Server installation by default.
 In order to connect to services (e.g. MailStore Management Console) of the MailStore Service Provider Edition, it is required that the appropriate firewall rules are added (see below).

 The below table lists all TCP ports that need to be opened in the firewall when using MailStore Service Provider Edition in multi server mode.
+These are the default ports which may have been altered.
 The following abbreviations are used in the source and target columns:

 - ANY = Any computer from private or public networks

 - ADM = Computer or network used for administration

 - CAS = Server hosting Client Access Server role